 Growing crops for animals to eat, feeding the animals and cleaning farms uses a staggering amount of water.
 In fact, it's estimated that so much is used that just one person going vegan for a year could save 219,000 gallons of water.
 Land use is also another problem, as is pollution due to toxins released into the air during farming processes.

-Potentially the most concerning statistic is that 51% of greenhouse gases are caused by the agricultural industry.
+Potentially the most concerning statistic is that 51% of greenhouse gasses are caused by the agricultural industry.
 Eating meat could be majorly impacting climate change.

 The practicality of following a vegan diet